edgarsmdn/GH-GNN/README.md

 ## Do you want to use GH-GNN?

-Check [this notebook](https://github.com/edgarsmdn/GH-GNN/blob/main/notebooks/002-eism-GH-GNN.ipynb) out (it can also run in Google Colab) to learn how to use GH-GNN for making predictions.
+Check [this notebook](https://github.com/edgarsmdn/GH-GNN/blob/main/notebooks/002-eism-GH-GNN.ipynb) out to learn how to use GH-GNN for making predictions.

 ## Do you want to run GH-GNN locally?